"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: ``A Posteriori'' Multidimensional Optimal Order Detection (MOOD) Method

-More specifically, the idea behind this, following figure \ref{fig:mood_cascade}, is to \begin{enumerate} \item start to compute a first a candidate solution with the least dissipative and most accurate scheme possible, which we denote by $s=s_{max}$, which corresponds to a scheme providing, for example, high-order of accuracy in case of smooth flows.
+More specifically, the idea behind this, following figure \ref{fig:mood_cascade}, is to: \begin{enumerate} \item Start to compute a first candidate solution with the least dissipative and most accurate scheme possible, which we denote by $s=s_{max}$, which corresponds to a scheme providing, for example, high-order of accuracy in case of smooth flows.
 In case a cell is flagged as troubled, a more dissipative scheme $s=s_{max}-1$ is applied locally, in order to guarantee more robustness at cost of some accuracy.
 If the forthcoming checks again outline troubled cells, the scheme is further ``decremented'' locally until, a so-called parachute scheme with $s=0$, which is first order accurate, and thus the most dissipative and more robust.
-In this specific work, we consider for $s=2$, i.e. the starting least dissipative scheme a Galerkin method with some stabilizing terms $\phi_{\sigma,\mathbf{x}}^{K,jump}(\U_h)$:
+In this work, $s=2$ corresponds to the least dissipative scheme, which has been chosen to be a Galerkin method with some stabilizing terms, defined hereafter as $\phi_{\sigma,\mathbf{x}}^{K,jump}(\U_h)$, where $\mathbf{x}$ denotes the spatial part of the corresponding residual and reads:

 As in \cite{AbgrallHO2018}, the jump stabilization term reads